Santa Clara Family Health Plan contracts with most chain and independent pharmacies in Santa Clara County.

 To fill your prescription, show your SCFHP member ID card and your doctor’s prescription to any participating pharmacy.

-Participating pharmacies are listed in our Pharmacy Listing.
-Download a pdf of the Pharmacy Listing here, or request a printed copy by contacting our Member Services department at 1-800-260-2055.
+Participating pharmacies are listed in our Pharmacy Directory.
+Download a pdf of the Pharmacy Directory here, or request a printed copy by contacting our Member Services department at 1-800-260-2055.

 For information about which drugs are covered in your plan, please review our Drug Formulary.